dnguyen800/home-assistant-configuration-example/README.md

-# Dwinn's Example Home Assistant Configuration Files
+# Dwinnn's Example Home Assistant Configuration Files

 Here is a set of configuration files that represents my current [Home Assistant](https://home-assistant.io) instance.
 If you have seen my video demonstration on [Youtube](https://www.youtube.com/watch?v=Dw4JFLhTVN8), I will explain how I achieved the current look of the UI, including the Lovelace cards, custom components, and Hass.io addons I used.
-Feel free to send any questions to dwinnnspeaks@gmail.com
+Feel free to send any questions to dwinnnspeaks@gmail.com or visit my home automation website @ [dwinnn.com](https://dwinnn.com).

 NOTE: To use this UI properly, you will need to enable the Lovelace YAML mode in your configuration.yaml and create the ui-lovelace.yaml file.
 See instructions on the [Home Assistant site](https://www.home-assistant.io/lovelace/yaml-mode/).
 It is a lot more work (and pain), but you can customize it to your liking.